STM Studio Supplies by Professionals for Professionals

 Stage & Performance Space

 The sheets are ideally laid in a brick pattern with a paintable caulking at the joints.
 They should then be sanded and given a low slip clear coat such as Juju Stage and Performance Finish giving an attractive deep chocolate brown.
-Alternatively they can be painted black or a colour that suits a particular stage design.
+Alternatively they can be painted black or a colour that suits a particular stage design with our JuJu Paint Range!.

 Guides for all the above are available on request.